BU-Spark/ml-herbarium/POC/Tertiary_Task/README.md

 # ML-Herbarium Tertiary Task Swin-Transformer

-This section of the repository deals with the instance segmentation task.
-We use the repo stored [here](/projectnb/sparkgrp/ml-herbarium-grp/ml-herbarium-data/Tertiary_Task/Swin-Transformer-Object-Detection/scc_jobs) on the scc server under sparkgrp
+The original repo can be found [here](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection) This section of the repository deals with the instance segmentation task.
+We use the repo stored [here](/projectnb/sparkgrp/ml-herbarium-grp/ml-herbarium-data/Tertiary_Task/Swin-Transformer-Object-Detection/) on the scc server under sparkgrp

 The current model can be found in `./work_dirs/flowers_36_epochs_update/epoch_36.pth` and the visualized outputs are in `outputs/plants_36_epochs_segm`